vhvkhoa/show-attend-and-tell/README.md

 - Fixed the evaluation code to get the right score on [MSCOCO dataset](http://cocodataset.org)'s offered validation set *(the [yunjey](https://github.com/yunjey/show-attend-and-tell)'s code pruned some sentences which don't satisfy some requirements, this leads to higher scores in evaluation phrase so we are not able to properly compare our model's performance to others)*.

 - Added beam-search to the inference phrase, this is a modification version of this [beam search](https://gist.github.com/nikitakit/6ab61a73b86c50ad88d409bac3c3d09f) algorithm, which improved the model's performance significantly compared to other versions of beam search.

+- Used [raw_rnn](https://www.tensorflow.org/api_docs/python/tf/nn/raw_rnn) instead of python's loop in training phase, which helps the training run much faster and not get OOM when increase LSTM's hidden state size.

 ## Dependencies: